Yondertag/Arduino-Bluetooth-Boebot/README.md

 This is rewritten code is based off of the 'BluebotSonar' code from 42bots.
-This code is modeled for the arduino Boebot with continious servos and HC-05 bluetooth module.
+This code is modeled for the Arduino Uno with Boebot Shield with continious servos and HC-05 bluetooth module.